 In 1998, Congress established the American Fisheries Act specifically for the pollock fishery in the BSAI management area.
-Among other things, the AFA encouraged domestic enterprise in Alaskan fisheries and established provisions for the creation of fishery cooperatives in three sectors: at sea catcher processors, mothership, and inshore vessels.
+Among other things, the AFA encouraged domestic enterprise in Alaskan fisheries and established provisions for the creation of fishery cooperatives in three sectors: at sea catcher processors, motherships, and inshore vessels.
 Cooperatives are given exclusive allocation of pollock based on their members' historical catch.
-For a list of AFA cooperative reports and Council presentations at this meeting, see Attachment B.
+See attachment for a list of AFA cooperative reports and Council presentations at this meeting.